SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 On tenant creation, there are default roles available that can be used as a sample configuration for the above-mentioned permissions:
-* Tenant Manager - Can manage tenant wide configurations like applications, tenant options and retention rules
+* Tenant Manager - Can manage tenant-wide configurations like applications, tenant options and retention rules

 {{< /c8y-admon-req >}}